ufodone/envisalink_new/README.md

 This method of configuring the integration is still available but is meant primarily to allow for easy upgrades for people using the original integration.
 On startup, the integration will look for the presence of the configuration and import it into a config entity.
 The intent here is that once setup, all your entity names, etc. If you subsequently change the configuration.yaml, the next HA restart will re-sync your changes into the config entity.
 However, it is recommended that once the initial import has been done and confirmed working that the entries in configuration.yaml are removed.

 Because the name of the integration has been changed (for now) to avoid conflict with the official packaged version, you will need to change your `envisalink` heading to `envisalink_new` so that this HACS integration will pick it up.

-## Testing Help

-These are fairly substantial changes and I only have my own system (EVL4/DSC) and configuration to test against.
-Key things I'd like to get more testing on are:

-- Does it import your configuration.yaml correctly?
-- If you don't have any configuration.yaml entries, are you able to successfully add the EVL via the UI?
-- Does it auto-detect your EVL version and panel type correctly?
-- Do you see your firmware version listed in the device settings?
-- Do you see any errors or warnings in the log files?
-- If you have any automations, etc. connected to your envisalink, do they still work correctly?
-- Generally speaking, does anything look wrong or broken?